emcrisostomo/macports-utils/README.md

 `macports-utils` contains the following utilities:

-  * `portfile-gen`: an utility to create a Portfile from a template.
+  * `port-gen`: an utility to create a Portfile from a template.

 Prerequisites
 -------------